 Back Injury Claims: Solicitor explains the amounts of compensation you can claim for your back injuries caused in a UK accident

-Back injury claims: discover what parts of your body make up your back, the most common types of back injury claim (including car accident and workplace injury) with examples of how much compensation payouts you can claim in the UK for all types of back injury from the minor to the most severe,
+Discover what parts of your body make up your back, the most common types of back injury claims (including car accident and workplace injury) with examples of how much compensation payouts you can claim in the UK for all types of back injury from the minor to the most severe,

 What are back injury claims?

 Your spine is made up of three distinct areas – the cervical spine (the upper part of your spine, which is normally referred to as the neck), the thoracic spine (the middle part of your spine) and the lumbar spine (the lower part of your spine).

 When you refer to your back you will normally be referring to the lower and middle part of your spine and the surrounding muscles and tissues.
 The upper part of your spine and surrounding muscles and tissues is typically being known as your neck.

 Back injury claims therefore normally refer to claims for compensation when your lower of mid spine is injured in an accident or as a result of medical negligence.

 What are the most common accidents which cause back injury claims?

 There are many different types of accident which can give rise to back injury claims, which include: